uriel1998/muna/README.md

 a great self-hosted archiving system, but when you throw a random list of URLs (or worse, different types of RSS feeds) at it, you get... *mixed* results.
 It does not handle redirects too well, and if something is just 404, you're out of luck.
-So I wrote `feeds-in` to preprocess inputs.
+So I wrote `feeds-in` to preprocess inputs from both persnickety RSS feeds and a plain list of URLs.
 It's included here as a use example of how to use `muna` and the bash function `unredirect`.

 `muna` is an old norse word meaning "call to mind, remember".